 Environmental Impact Deep Dive

 This is where loofah absolutely dominates the comparison.
+The environmental case for switching from plastic to natural loofah is overwhelming.

 Plastic Sponge Problems